 As shown in the top graph above, for most of the past three years, home buyers have seen tremendously low interest rates -- almost always under 4.5%.
-Over the past 18 months those interest rates have then dipped even lower to the current historically low rate of 2.91%.
+Over the past 18 months those interest rates have then dipped even lower to the current historically low rate of 2.81%.
 Never have we seen rates this low.
-The second graph above illustrates trends in the local unemployment rate -- which has trended downward over the past several years but which skyrocketed up to as high as 10.2% over the past few months due to COVID-19.
+The second graph above illustrates trends in the local unemployment rate -- which has trended downward over the past several years but which skyrocketed up to as high as 10.2% due to COVID-19 but has slowly dropped since then.
 A (usually) low local unemployment rate and low mortgage interest rates help our local housing market remain stable.